 What happens when you buy a share of Apple, Tesla, or Google?
-Your money goes into the stock market ecosystem.
+Your money goes into the stock market ecosystem that funds real businesses — it funds the national or global economy.
 You buy yourself a slice of a company that owns factories, data centers, and intellectual property.
 That company produces goods, sells services, and generates profit.

-As an engineer who has analyzed the cost structures of mining operations, and the author of The Bitcoin Pyramid, allow me to show you exactly how and where your money goes.
+As an engineer who has analyzed the cost structures of mining operations, I can show you exactly where your money goes.
 It doesn't stay in the system.
 It gets burned.

-In this post, we'll consider Bitcoin prices of $100,000 (past price), $70,000 (current average), and $40,000 (just in case it drops this low) to cover different scenarios.
-Such cases need to be considered because the Bitcoin price varies significantly due to volatility.
-The round figures round figures were considered just to simplify our math.
+In this post, we'll consider Bitcoin prices of $100,000 (past price) and $75,000 (current average) to cover different scenarios.
+These cases need to be considered because the Bitcoin price varies significantly due to volatility.
+The round figures were chosen just to simplify our math.
 We'll also use percentages in this post so you can do the math yourself for any Bitcoin price.
 Let's proceed!

 The Seller is Not Your Friend

-When you buy Bitcoin, you aren't buying it from a central bank or stock market.
-You are buying it from a seller on a crypto exchange.
+When you buy Bitcoin, you aren't buying it from a central bank or a stock exchange.
+You're buying it from another person on a crypto exchange — and it matters who that person is.

 Bitcoin mining is an energy-intensive competition.
-To "win" new Bitcoins, miners must run powerful computers 24/7.
-This requires colossal amounts of electricity.
-Consequently, the annual electricity consumption of the bitcoin mining network exceeds that of most nations.
+To "win" new Bitcoins, miners must run powerful computers 24/7, and this requires colossal amounts of electricity.
+The annual electricity consumption of the Bitcoin mining network now exceeds that of most nations.

-When BTC price was 100,000, for every single Bitcoin mined, an average miner spent between $40,000 and $60,000 just on immediate electricity and operational cash costs.
-This was low as $26,000 for miners with access to cheapest electricity, and as high as $84,000 for miners paying higher bills.
+When BTC was priced at $100,000, an average miner spent between $40,000 – $60,000 on immediate electricity and operational cash costs for every Bitcoin mined.
+This figure was as low as $26,000 for miners with access to the cheapest electricity, and as high as $84,000 for those paying higher bills.

-This means, on average, 40-60% of your investment is immediately transferred to energy companies to pay for electricity that has already been used.
-That value is gone, lost.
-It’s never generating any profit for you or the miner.
+This means that, depending on the miner, 40% – 100% of your investment is immediately transferred to energy companies to pay for electricity that has already been consumed.
+That value is gone.
+It generates no future profit for you or the miner.

 |---|---|---|

 This is the hidden cost most investors miss.
-Bitcoin mining uses specialized chips called ASICs.
-These machines do nothing but mine Bitcoin.
+Bitcoin mining uses specialized chips called ASICs — machines that do nothing but mine Bitcoin.

-Because the competition is so fierce, mining hardware becomes obsolete incredibly fast—often within 1.5 to 2 years.
-This means, miners must buy new machines roughly every 2 years to remain competent.
-This "depreciation" represents an additional real economic cost.
-When the average Bitcoin price was $100,000, the deprecation costs were $30,000 to $40,000 per Bitcoin.
+Competition is so fierce that mining hardware becomes obsolete within 1.5 to 2 years, forcing miners to replace their machines roughly every two years just to stay competitive.
+This depreciation is a real economic cost.
+When the average Bitcoin price was $100,000, depreciation amounted to $30,000 to $40,000 per Bitcoin mined.

-In percentage terms, another 30-40% of your investment flows to hardware manufacturers (mostly in China) to pay for machines that are rapidly turning into e-waste.
+In percentage terms, another 30% – 40% of your investment flows to hardware manufacturers — most of them based in China — to pay for machines that are rapidly turning into e-waste.

 |---|---|---|